anitodevops/Project-3/ProjectFlow/CodePipeline.md

 # CI/CD with CodePipeline

-Automating complete CI/CD using AWS CodePipeline , deploy using Provider AWS EKS.
+Automating complete CI/CD using AWS CodePipeline , deploy using AWS EKS Provider using kubectl.

 **Overall Flow :**
  1. CodePipeline to deploys code maintained in a  **Github repository** to the  **EKS cluster**.